Ryan-DowlingSoka/UnrealImporterRules-Python/README.md

 ## Notes

+* There is a native C++ and Blueprints version of this pattern available at [https://github.com/Ryan-DowlingSoka/UnrealImporterRules-CPP](https://github.com/Ryan-DowlingSoka/UnrealImporterRules-CPP)

 * The Unreal Python Path is set at each `/Python/` folder in each plugin and the project.
 As such, modules inside of modules such as `/Python/ImporterRules/.../` folders need to reference their siblings with `import ImporterRules.{{ModuleName}}`

 * The `ImporterRules` imports all the queries and action classes, so you can use `from ImporterRules import *` as a handy shorthand to get the classes you need.
 If you make additional queries or actions, you should either put them in this file or just remember to import them manually.